 A simple example is the "crypt-arithmetic" puzzle, SEND+MORE = MONEY.
-The idea is to associate a digit (0-9) with each letter so the equation is true.
+The idea is to associate a digit (0-9) with each letter so that the equation is true.
 The ECL^iPS^e code is as follows:

-Vars: Domain Constrains Vars to take only integer or real values from the domain specified by Domain.
+- Vars :: Domain Constrains Vars to take only integer or real values from the domain specified by Domain.
 Vars may be a variable, a list, or a submatrix (e.g. M[1..4, 3..6]); for a list or a submatrix, the domain is applied recursively so that one can apply a domain to, for instance, a list of lists of variables.
-Domain can be specified as a simple range Lo..
+Domain can be specified as a simple range Lo ..
 Hi, or as a list of subranges and/or individual elements (integer variables only).
 The type of the bounds determines the type of the variable (real or integer).
-Also allowed are the (untyped) symbolic bound values inf, +inf and -inf.

-reals(Vars) Equivalent to Vars :: -inf..inf (i.e. simply declares that the variable is an IC variable).
+Also allowed are the (untyped) symbolic bound values inf, +inf and -inf. - Vars \$:: Domain Like ::/2, but for declaring real variables (i.e. it never imposes integrality, regardless of the types of the bounds). - Vars #:: Domain Like ::/2, but for declaring integer variables. - reals(Vars) Declares that the variables are IC variables (like declaring Vars :: inf..inf).